-Arena Academy is teaming up with Ruth’s List Florida for the September Academy to offer you a virtual training opportunity to build the skills, knowledge, and tools you need to drive winning campaigns and movements.
+Arena Academy is designed to help you build the skills, knowledge, and tools you need to drive winning campaigns and movements.
 If you’re considering working on a campaign, you’ve come to the right place!

 Here are a few frequently asked questions about Arena Academy.